arangodb/velocypack/Install.md

 Prerequisites
 -------------

+The VPack library can be built on Linux, MacOS and Windows.
+Other platforms may work, too, but are untested.

 The VPack library is implemented in C++.
 To build it, a C++11-enabled compiler is required.
 Recent versions of g++ and clang are known to work.

 VPack uses [CMake](https://cmake.org/download/) for building.
 Therefore, a recent version of CMake is required, too.